ToF-/Domain/README.md

                Left msg -> putStrLn msg
                Right txs -> putStrLn $ unlines $ map show $ summarize txs
 ```
 Answer: No. _ghc_ has no less than 6 complaints about this change to the function.
-Here's (an excerpt of) the first one:
+Here's the first one:

 ```
     • Couldn't match type ‘Either Message String’ with ‘[Char]’